knative/docs/docs/install/knative-with-any-k8s.md

 ## Installing the Monitoring bundle

 Knative provides a bundle of monitoring components that can be used to make the Serving and Eventing components more observable.
+You will need to have a ```knative-monitoring``` namespace set up for installing the monitoring components.

 - Install [Prometheus](https://prometheus.io/) and [Grafana](https://grafana.com/) for metrics: